-You'll be able to entirely opt in and out of Windows Recall but you won't be able to uninstall it
+You'll be able to entirely opt in and out of Windows Recall, and you'll also be able to remove it

 You can uninstall it entirely if you don't feel safe having it.